ReadAlongs/Studio-Web/packages/stencil-component/readme.md

 This is a web component for embedding read-along, audio/text aligned content in your website or hybrid app.

+## Basic use

+The simplest way to use the web component is to generate a read along using [ReadAlongs Studio](https://github.com/ReadAlongs/Studio).
+Its `align` command will output a folder containing the read-along XML file, the other assets, and a minimal HTML index page, which you can view with `python -m http.server`, for example.

+The rest of this readme is intended for users who want to customize their readalongs or contribute to the development of this web component.

 ## Installation

 For now, just clone the repo, make sure you have node 6+, and run `npm install` from the project root.
 Then you can